Morning, Thursday, 15th January 2026

 Progress, maintenance & tackling backlogs

-The conference will assess progress and next steps in addressing disruption caused by Reinforced Autoclaved Aerated Concrete, alongside concerns over transparency, communication, and wider school safety issues.
-Implementation of the School Rebuilding Programme will be examined, including regional variation and delivery challenges.
+The conference will assess concerns over transparency, communication, and wider school safety issues.
+Implementation of the SRP will be examined, including regional variation and delivery challenges.

-Delegates will assess how delays linked to supply chains, budgets and construction capacity are being managed, alongside the maintenance backlog and its impact on school communities, in light of recent National Audit Office findings.
+Sessions assess how delays linked to supply chains, budgets and construction capacity are being managed, alongside the maintenance backlog and its impact on school communities - in light of recent National Audit Office findings and with the forthcoming long-term estates strategy expected soon from the Department for Education.
+Further sessions will examine the potential impact of private finance initiatives ending for some schools, with concerns surrounding potential unplanned maintenance costs for schools impacted.

 Project frameworks